liorbenhorin/pipeline/README.md

 * Bug when project is not being right set after creation, on some cases.
 * Bug when you cannot load a project, and need to restart Pipeline.
 * Bug that was causing many function to fail when setting a version padding numbr other then 3.
+* Bug that was showing an empty column when no users set to project

 **8.6.16 - 1.0.0 - BETA - Free for educational and non commercial use!**